eclipse-edc/docs/developer/wip/for-adopters/Concepts.md

 Covers how publishing and retrieving federated data catalogs works.

-## General Concepts
+## Distributions, Deployment, and Operations

-Explains how to create deployment architectures, distributions, and extensions.
-This section also provides an overview of *Management Domains* and system configuration.
+Explains how to create distributions and design deployment architectures.
+This chapter also provides an overview of *Management Domains* and system configuration.

+## Testing

+Covers how to use EDC test runtimes.

+## Extensions

+Details how to add customizations, features, and new capabilities to EDC components.